nhh979/personal_website/_posts/Classnotes/2024-09-29-ConfidenceInterval1.md

 The correct interpretation is: “The true parameter is in the confidence interval with 95% confidence”.
 In other words, when we were to construct 100 confidence intervals from different samples of the same population, approximately 95 of those intervals will contain the true population parameter.

+## Coding Example
+For those who have some basic experience in Python,

 ## Summary
 In this post, we’ve explored how to construct confidence intervals for a population parameter.
-However, this only works best under when the population has a normal distribution, or the sample size is sufficiently large.
+However, this only works best when the population has a normal distribution, or the sample size is sufficiently large.
 For smaller sample sizes, we need to approach a different method, which I’ll discuss in future post.